acse-ld823/Covid-19-Model-Visualization/README.md

-# The final project for IDEA9103
+# The final project deleverable

 ## Here is the modal that we set for this project:
 ### Each circle in the screen represents a person.
 Each person has four status: